INSaFLU/insaflu_docs/docs/data_analysis.rst

 	**Phylocanvas** (http://phylocanvas.org/) (version 2.8.1; date 15.01.2018)

-		input files: phylogenetic tree for each locus-specific nucleotide alignment and for the alignments of the 'whole-genome' sequences (upon concatenation of all individual locus)
+		input files: phylogenetic tree obtained from each locus-specific nucleotide alignment and from the alignment of the 'whole-genome' sequences (upon concatenation of all individual locus)

 Intra-host minor variant detection (and uncovering of putative mixed infections)
 --------------------------------------------------------------------------------